Menu

 return {"results": ["some result"]}

-Parallel branches complete in whatever order the I/O finishes.
-Don't assume state["results"][0] matches the first Send you created.
-Include an identifier in each branch's output if order matters.
+Branches finish in whatever order the I/O wraps up.
+Do not assume state["results"][0] matches the first Send you made.
+Add an ID to each branch's output if order matters.

 # WRONG: Assumes first result = first Send